metalhead777/blinCAN/README.md

 This project is open source and licensed under [Creative Commons Attribution Share Alike 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 Please refer to [License.md](License.md) for the full legal text.
 Thanks to [idleberg on GitHub](https://github.com/idleberg/Creative-Commons-Markdown) for the Markdown format.

+The project is distributed as-is.
+No warranty is given.